MichaelsPlayground/NfcPassportReader/readme.md

 To read data from passports you need to provide three data fields:

-- the passport number
+- the **passport number**
-- the birth date in format YYMMDD, e.g. 651023 for a birth day October 23rd 1965
+- the **birth date in format YYMMDD**, e.g. 651023 for a birth day October 23rd 1965
-- the expiration date in format YYMMDD, e.g. 251017 for an expiration day October 17th 2025
+- the **expiration date in format YYMMDD**, e.g. 251017 for an expiration day October 17th 2025

-Mostly available are the data from data groud ("DG") 1 and 2, the other data groups require a more complex authorization that is e.g. available only for authorities like border patrol.
+Mostly available are the data from data groups ("DG") 1 and 2, the other data groups require a more complex authorization that is e.g. available only for authorities like border patrol.

-As the reading of the data takes a lot of time (can be up to a minute) it is important to LAY the smartphone on the passport and DO NOT MOVE the device to avoid a tag lost exception.
+As the reading of the data takes a lot of time (can be up to a minute) it is important to **LAY the smartphone on the passport and DO NOT MOVE the device** to avoid a tag lost exception.

-I could only test the app with a German passport - kindly note that a German ID card ("Personalausweis") is not supported.
+I could test the app only with a German passport - kindly note that a German ID card ("Personalausweis") is not supported.

+The NFC-reading task is using the mNfcAdapter.**enableReaderMode** as this is more stable than other modes.
+Additionally is runs the **onTagDiscovered** method in a background task so there is no need to use an AsyncTask or other methods.

-Dependencies to load:
+**Dependencies** to load:

 ```plaintext
 // save and load passport data to Encrypted Shared Preferences